 I then pulled out the strawberry carrots from the refrigerator and gently pushed them into the hole of the cupcake… and violá!

-My kids liked these but my husband loved them and honestly, though I made them for Easter, they’d be great for lots of occasions… spring or a Peter the Rabbit themed birthday party, but for more Easter ideas, click here.
+My kids liked these but my husband loved them, and honestly, though I made them for Easter, they’d be great for lots of occasions… spring or a Peter the Rabbit themed birthday party.
+For more Easter ideas, click here.

 Bet + fam 🙂